-To be certified for graduation, a student must have:
+To be certified for graduation, a student must have the following:

-- 1. Satisfactorily passed all required courses, clerkships and electives - 2.
-Received a passing score on Step 1 within 3 attempts - 3.
-Received a passing score on Step 2 CK within 3 attempts
+- 1. Satisfactorily passed all required courses, clerkships, and electives - 2.
+Received a passing score on Step 1 within three attempts - 3.
+Received a passing score on Step 2 CK within three attempts

-FAILURE TO MEET ACADEMIC STANDARDS The Student Performance and Conduct Committee (SPCC) is responsible to review the academic performance and conduct of all students.
-The purview of the committee includes but is not limited to:
+FAILURE TO MEET ACADEMIC STANDARDS The Student Performance and Conduct Committee (SPCC) is responsible for reviewing the academic performance and conduct of all students.
+The purview of the committee includes but is not limited the following to: